 They are quite small and have the major adjustments of gap spacing and key pressure easily altered externally, which suggested that they were not used by regular operators such as ship's radio officers.
-One suggestion, from the Marconi connection was that perhaps they were for marine use in lifeboats.

 The difficulty in finding information implies that they are probably not very common.